BRITTANY: TRAVEL INFORMATION, HEALTH AND INTERNET ACCESS

 Please be aware of the priority to the right, particularly on small local roads.
 The traffic from side roads to the right often has priority

 Motorway and dual carriageway stations are normally manned twenty four hours.
 There is one about ten minutes away on the N24 at Ploermel.
 Supermarket and local petrol stations are usuually manned from nine in the morning until midday and from two until seven in the afternoon.
 Automated twenty-four hour pumps are available at all petrol stations and usually take UK credit and debit cards.
 All the large supermarkets have petrol stations - e.g Casino and Super U at Malestroit which are less than ten minutes drive from the gites.
-There is a small petrol station at Treal (less than two minutes from the gites) which is open all day and you can pay by card or cash
+There is a small petrol station at Treal (less than two minutes from the gites) which is usually open all day and you can pay by card or cash

 You can use British credit /debit cards in most cash machines in Brittany to obtain your Euros.
 Most banks have an cashpoint machine